amirinisrael/amirinisrael.github.io/README.md

 ## Cutting the Tubes
 Start by adding up the lengths of the sides of the rack and cutting a tube to that length.
-You will also need 3 tubes the length of the long sideless the diameter of the tube, for support.
+You will also need 3 tubes the length of the long side, less the diameter of the tube, for support.

 ## Mitering the Support Tubes
 The ends of the support tubes need to be mitered to match the shape of the rack.
 Do this with the rat-tail file.
 Occasionally stop to check the profile against the side of a tube.